 Fund manager insights

-During September 2020 the Swissness Fund was up 0.38%, while in the same period the Swiss Performance Index gained 0.52%.
-The fund started the month with a very high net exposure to equity markets, around 125%.
-Anyway the holdings exposure remained stable above 95%; this last allocation represents the strategic or core portfolio that in the last months had a very low exposure to the Swiss Market Index, where the 50% of the weight is done by just three stocks (Nestlè, Roche and Novartis).
-We
+During November 2020 the Swissness Fund was up 2.40%, while in the same period the Swiss Performance Index gained 8.41%.
+The fund started the month with a very low net exposure to equity markets, around 5% although the exposure to underlying equities remained stable around 95%.
+During November we made some adjustments on the strategic or core portfolio; more precisely we decided to close the positions in Emmi and Barry Callebaut, we added to the portfolio Helvetia Holding and